nomocas/yamvish/README.md

 	- reset(value)
 	- notify/notifyAll

-Interpolable string manager : (You should never use it directly)
-- y.Interpolable
-	- output(context)
-	- subscribeTo(context, path, callback)

 View : It's just there to provides easy structuration.
 Absolutly optional.
 - y.View
-	- mix of Template and Virtual API + holds a context instance (y.Context)
+	- compilation of Template + Virtual + Context API
 	- there is nothing that you could do with View that you couldn't do with other classes.